To understand modern Belarus, we need to learn about its past. The greatest war film ever made, Come and See, is a very good place to start.

 The sound design also contributes to one of the most distressing scenes in the film; in what would otherwise be a brief moment of relief from the conflict, Glasha performs a dance on Flyora’s kit bag, much to his amusement.
 However, the backing music slowly fades from a recording of an upbeat song to a drawn-out synth note, all the while Flyora’s and Glasha’s expressions remain the same.

 The true stand-out aspect of the film, however, are the infamous extreme close-up shots of the characters.

-This type of shot is prominent throughout the film and adds to the viewer’s discomfort.
+These are prominent throughout the film and add to the viewer’s discomfort.
 Combined with natural lighting, it makes the viewer question whether or not the fourth wall is trying to be broken.

 Other facts are very much true; the cow that Flyora at one point attempts to bring back to the camp was genuinely shot on camera, and while we don’t see many fighting scenes, the ones we do see all used live ammunition.

 Hard to stomach